Ralph-Lee/blog/uploading-files-to-your-aspnet-mvc-application.md

 The Uploadify projet site doesn't have samples for ASP.NET MVC, however.
 For those developing an ASP.NET MVC solution, you might be wondering how to weave in Uploadify to your Views and Controllers.
 There aren't too many tricks here, but it's a working solution that hopefully you can modify to your needs.
 In this solution, I've leveraged Uploadify with ASP.NET MVC.
 I added in a few other features in this example, but here are the basic steps:

-* The user clicks on the  `<input type="file" />`.
+* The user clicks on the  `<input type="file">`.
 The Uploadify nicely styles the boring old file input control into a Flash object.
 * The user chooses 1 or more files to upload
 * Each file has its own upload progress bar.
 The jQuery fade effect is a nice touch.
 * The `'script'` attribute on the Uploadify element is important.
 It's the controller method that will be receiving the call.
 Note that instead of hard-coding the URL, we let the MVC View engine determine the route. `<%=Url.Action( "UploadPhoto","Photo")%>`